esc/PyDataBerlin2014-bloscpack-talk/slides.rst

 * Fast, partial loading from disk or network
 * Reduced storage requirements
 * But: need to chose the *right codec™*
-* A Bloscpack file could translate directly to a serialized column
+* A Bloscpack file translates directly to a serialized column

 TODO
 ----